VisualSim Architect

-VisualSim simulation models of the proposed systems can be developed at various levels of hierarchy: Conceptual, Functional and Architectural Level Modeling.
-The conceptual level models can contain a network of systems including Satellites, aircraft and Ground vehicles.
-VisualSim functional models contain stochastic definitions of electronics, software, networks and workload.
+VisualSim simulation models of the proposed systems can be developed at various levels of hierarchy: Conceptual, Functional, and Architectural Level Modeling.
+The conceptual level models can contain a network of systems including Satellites, aircraft, and Ground vehicles.
+VisualSim functional models contain stochastic definitions of electronics, software, networks, and workload.
 Various types of statistical traffic generators and queuing models of the resources are available in the library folder.
-At architectural level, the hardware and software models have cycle accurate blocks of processors, memory-subsystems, bus protocols and trace files.
-Software behaviour /application behaviour can be defined using a State Machine, flow diagram, read/write operations and IO activity.
+At the architectural level, the hardware and software models have cycle-accurate blocks of processors, memory subsystems, bus protocols, and trace files.
+Software behavior/application behavior can be defined using a State Machine, flow diagram, read/write operations, and IO activity.
 The mapping of the application to the system platform is defined in a spreadsheet.
 Communication architecture between different systems or sub-systems can be defined using VisualSim networking and wireless libraries.
 Software task arbitration and scheduling can be defined using VisualSim schedulers or the scripting language.
 The legacy models can be obtained by importing third-party models built in SystemC or C/C++.
-Algorithms developed using MatLab and Simulink can be used as a part of VisualSim model.
+Algorithms developed using MatLab and Simulink can be used as a part of the VisualSim model.